Arshiatmi/Simple-HTML/README.md

   ```

-Run sht.py File With Your Code Name !
+Run sw.py File With Your Code Name !
 For Example :

-`python sht.py code.sht`
+`python sw.py code.sw`

 Now You Can See Your Page With Name `code.html` !